-According to the State Department of Transportation's (DOT's) long-range plan there are no plans for major changes to Highways 78 or 18-151 in the next 15 years.
-Work on Highway 14 in Cross Plains is anticipated by 2009.
+According to the State Department of Transportation's (DOT's) long-range plan there are no plans for major changes to Highways 78 in the next fifteen (15) years.
+There are plans to convert Highway 18-151 to a limited access highway within the next five (5) years.